 - Cupcakes are best enjoyed the day they are made, but these keep particularly well in an airtight container at room temperature for up to 3 days (however, I've been known to eat them up to a week later, and they taste great!).
 If you do refrigerate, serve at room temperature--particularly Swiss Meringue Buttercream cupcakes, otherwise the buttercream is too hard and butter-like.

 *Essentially, this is vanilla Swiss Meringue Buttercream with some clean, dry, fresh raspberries into it.
 It doesn't require many raspberries to give it a nice flavour, but it's personal preference.
 You can also use seedless raspberry-puree for a smooth finish.
-Add a drop of pink food colouring for a touch more pink.
+Add a drop of pink food colouring for a touch more pink - try Sweetapolita Bright Pink for a similar look.

 **Cupcakes are best enjoyed the day they are made, but these keep particularly well in an airtight container at room temperature for up to 3 days (however, I've been known to eat them up to a week later, and they taste great!).